conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

      sha1: f0a2c9a30073449cfb7d171c57552f3109d93894
      sha256: 5a022ff4c1d1de87232b1c70bde50afbb98212fd246be4a867d8737173cf1f8f

-If an extracted archive contains only one folder at its top level, its contents will be moved one level up so that the extracted package contents sit in the root of the work folder.
+If an extracted archive contains only one folder at its top level, its contents will be moved one level up, so that the extracted package contents sit in the root of the work folder.

 Source from git